 2. Get adequate rest.
-The holidays tend to get everyone so excited, and they should!
-But sometimes amongst all the excitement, you may forget to allow your body to have the proper rest it needs.
+The holidays tend to get everyone so excited, and for good reason.
+But sometimes amidst all the excitement, you may forget to allow your body to have the proper rest it needs.
 Lack of sleep puts your body under stress.
 Late night parties.
 Staying up to catch up with visiting family members.
 Losing sleep due to travelling.
 Or losing sleep because you’re just plain excited!
 It’s easy for your sleep pattern to be thrown off during the holidays.
 Whatever the reason, remember to focus on what your body needs on a consistent basis, and that’s plenty of rest.
 So allow yourself to start winding down in time to have a good night’s sleep.
 Getting less than 7-9 hours of sleep on a regular basis will allow stress to creep in before you even know it.

 3. Delegate, my Dear.
 Do you tend to take on more than your fair share of responsibilities?
 Well, if you’ve been put in charge of too many different things, it’s time to get some of that stress off your shoulders.
 Delegate some of the tasks that are bogging you down and raising your stress level this season.
 Asking for help is a good move, and will help you to enjoy the season and not feel like it was all a big blur.

 4. Dont’ forget about “Me Time.”
 It’s easy to forget to take time for yourself during the holidays, but don’t!
 Although it’s time to show your appreciation and love to others, this doesn’t mean you should push your own needs aside in the process (or frenzy as some refer to it!)
 Set aside time for you to relax and unwind.
 As the old adage goes, you can’t take care of anyone else if you’re not taking care of yourself – which means tending to your own health and well-being.